 Product Announcement from Oren Elliott Products, Inc.

-Material options for the hubs include low-friction coated aluminum, stainless steel, and brass.
-Material options for the midsection include Delrin© (for low-friction, long wear, general use); PEEK (for high-temperature applications); and low-friction-coated Urethane (for torsional dampening characteristics similar to those of a jaw coupling, but with very large radial and angular misalignment accommodation).
-Shaft attachment options include set screw and clamping mechanism; bore options include plain through-bore, plain blind-bore, and through-bore with keyway, in bores from 2mm (0.079 inches) up to 30mm (1.181 inches), in all standard metric and inch bores.
+Material options for the hubs include low-friction-coated aluminum, stainless steel, and brass.
+Material options for the midsection include Delrin© (for low-friction, long-wear, general use); PEEK (for high-temperature applications); and low-friction-coated Urethane (for torsional dampening characteristics similar to those of a jaw coupling, but with the large radial misalignment accommodation of an Oldham coupling).
+Shaft attachment options include set screw and clamping mechanism; bore options include plain through-bore, plain blind bore, and through-bore with keyway, in bores from 2mm (0.079 inches) up to 30mm (1.181 inches).